Centre for Studies in Literature

 The Centre has also developed mutually-beneficial links with local non-academic organisations, such as the Dimbola Lodge Museum, Portsmouth City Council and the City Museum in the area of literary heritage studies, with a particular focus on Dickens and Doyle, both notable former citizens of Portsmouth, and on Tennyson and Julia Margaret Cameron, both of whom have significant connections with the Isle of Wight.
 CSL is also affiliated with the Dickens Project at the University of California, Santa Cruz.

-Julian Wolfreys was recently appointed Professor of English Literature at Portsmouth University and will assume the role of Director of the Centre for Studies in Literature from January 2014.
+Julian Wolfreys, Professor of English Literature, is the Director of the Centre for Studies in Literature.
 His research interests are varied and interdisciplinary, covering nineteenth- and twentieth-century literature, Gothic, pastiche, and neo-Victorian fiction, literary theory and philosophy, particularly phenomenology and related areas of study, and the interface of critical and creative studies, in literature, music and the visual arts.
-His most recent publications are Dickens's London and, with Maria-Daniella Dick, The Derrida Wordbook (both on Edinburgh UP).
+His most recent publications are Dickens's London and, with Maria-Daniella Dick, The Derrida Wordbook (both Edinburgh UP).
 Julian is currently working on three books, a study of the influence of German idealist philosophy on Victorian poetry, loss and national identity from John Clare to Virginia Woolf, and a phenomenology of loss.

 Chesil Beach image: Alex Brown under a Creative Commons Attribution licence.